tungstennn/Terraform-AWS-Infrastructure-Project/README.md

    ```

 5. **Verify Resources**:
-   - Check the AWS Management Console to ensure resources are created successfully.
+   - Check the AWS Management Console to ensure resources are created successfully
-   - Verify the S3 bucket, VPC, and EC2 instance.
+   - Verify the S3 bucket, VPC, and EC2 instance

 6. **Clean Up Resources**:
    To destroy the created resources, run: